 Optical character recognition (OCR) is a technology that lets computers read and pull text from scanned images or image files.
 In simple terms, OCR makes it possible to take a photo of a document or a scanned page and turn it into digital text that you can edit, search, and share.

-OCR processing does the heavy lifting by looking at the shapes and patterns in a picture of text and then matching them to actual letters, numbers, and symbols.
+OCR processing does the heavy lifting by looking at the shapes, spacing, and even the font style of a document, then matching those patterns to real letters, numbers, and symbols.

-With modern OCR software, you can process printed text, handwriting, and even mathematical equations.
+With modern OCR software, you can process printed text, handwriting, and even mathematical equations and turn them into machine-readable text.
 This is useful for digitizing old records, creating searchable PDFs, or feeding information into databases.

 Today, OCR services can handle many file types, support multiple languages, and even make smart corrections to improve accuracy in document processing.